Project

 Custom

 Should none of the built-in formatters be to your liking, you can implement, use, and/or register a custom formatter as well.
-The most minimum, bare bones, skeleton would be:
+A minimum implementation would be to inherit from the Abstract superclass as follows:

 TEMPLATE = "%<message>s"